 Purpose of Explanatory Research:

-Exploratory research studies have three main purpose: to fulfill the researcher’s curiosity and need for greater understanding, to test the livability of beginning a more top to bottom review, and furthermore to build up the techniques to be utilized as a part of any after research ventures.
+Exploratory research studies have three main purposes: to fulfill the researcher’s curiosity and need for greater understanding, to test the livability of beginning a more top to bottom review, and furthermore to build up the techniques to be utilized as a part of any after research ventures.

-Explanatory Research vs Descriptive Research:
+Explanatory Research and Descriptive Research:

-- Descriptive research, being quantitative in nature, is not efficient to open ended questions, this type of research can answer these questions more efficiently.
+- Descriptive research, being quantitative in nature, is not efficient to open-ended questions, this type of research can answer these questions more efficiently.

 - research is more flexible as compared to that of descriptive research.